genestack/user-docs/docs/user-guide/supported-data/supported-data.md

 ## Attached Files

 The ODM allows users to upload and manage any attachments related to their Studies.
-Attachments can be uploaded via the GUI or API, and every uploaded file **must be assigned a Data Class** to ensure proper organization within catalogue and retrieval.
+Attachments can be uploaded via the GUI or API, and for every uploaded file **must be assigned a Data Class** to ensure proper organization within catalogue and retrieval.

 ### Uploading Attachments

-Users can upload any file type through the GUI, the POST API, or the `import_odm_data.py` script.
+Users can upload any file type through the GUI, the `POST /api/v1/jobs/import/file` endpoint in `job` endpoints definition, or the `import_odm_data.py` script.
 All uploaded attachments are stored in S3 and reflected in the system but are not indexed.
 To maintain structured catalogue, each attachment must be assigned a Data Class.